ResearchHub/web/.context/api-integration.md

 - Django API does not use JWT but it does return a token in the response of the login endpoint
 - app/api/auth/[...nextauth]/route.ts is the file that handles the authentication

+## Services
+- Services are located in `services` directory
+- Services are used to interact with the Django API
+- DTOs are located in `services/types` directory

 ## Layout